 - Medical classification

-Step 2: Classify hair loss into 3 buckets
+Step 2: Sort hair loss into the main buckets

 Published key articles (Non-scarring)